-Viruses are the most abundant biological entity on earth, and have broad utility in research and commercial applications.
+Viruses are the most abundant biological entity on earth, and have broad utility in research and medical applications.
 Some are even known to kill cancer cells, these are called oncolytic viruses.

-To make the best possible oncolytic viruses we will design them (on a computer) and then synthesize and assemble them.
-This will enable us to make precision treatments, specifically engineered for each patient with maximum therapeutic effect.
+To make the best possible oncolytic viruses, we will design them (on a computer) and then synthesize and assemble them.
+Through this process, we can make precision treatments, specifically engineered for each patient with maximum therapeutic effect.

 Computer Aided Design